 - Legal: Helps with contract and other approval processes, policies, trademarks and registrations

-Besides instituting a really strong knowledge management system, here are tips on maintaining a knowledge base of your very own.
+Beyond implementing a strong knowledge management system, here are tips on building and maintaining a knowledge base.

 1. Determine that you need one.

 Start by asking yourself how much time you’d save if employees didn’t have to answer the same questions over and over.
 Then look at your customer satisfaction and productivity goals; if your organization could do better, a knowledge base is a great place to start.